App version: 0.1.0

 Common Uses for a Business Acquisition Loan

 There are numerous types of business loans, many of which are well-suited to people wanting to acquire a business.
-If you’re wondering how to finance a business purchase you’d like to make, start by exploring your options thoroughly to see which requirements you meet and what structure makes the most sense for your needs.
-These four types of financing are good ones to consider when you’re looking for acquisition funding.
+If you’re wondering how to finance a business purchase, start by exploring your options thoroughly to see which requirements you meet and what structure makes the most sense for your needs.
+There are four common types of business acquisition loans to consider.

-Businesses that rely heavily on equipment may sometimes be purchased using equipment financing.
+Businesses that rely heavily on equipment may sometimes rely on equipment financing to fund their purchases.
 In order for this to be an option, the bulk of the business’s value should be in the equipment.
-A construction firm may rely on its bulldozes and other heavy machinery, for example, or an accounting firm may depend on its computer systems.
+A construction firm may rely on its bulldozers and other heavy machinery, for example, or an accounting firm may depend on its computer systems.
 Because the equipment is used as collateral, an equipment loan can help reduce the immediate cost of acquiring the business.
 You may also be able to avoid making a down payment, depending on the lender.

 Business Acquisition Loan Requirements

 Applying for a business acquisition loan typically requires more work than other types of business loans.
-You’ll need to provide information about both your finances and the business you want to purchase.What each lender wants can vary, but here are some general requirements and documentation you may need when you’re applying for a business acquisition loan.
+You’ll need to provide information about both your finances and the business you want to purchase.What each lender wants can vary, but there are some general requirements and documentation you may need when you’re applying for a business acquisition loan, including:

-• At least a fair to good personal credit score
+• A fair to good personal credit score

 • Personal and business bank statements and tax returns